 The demo Shopify site for this theme is an electronics store, but don’t let that lead you to think this is meant only for that specific niche.
 It can very well be used for any kind of eCommerce store that has a diverse product lineup.
 In fact, the alternative ‘Light’ style for this theme is clearly meant for a luxury clothing brand.

-Brooklyn – Best Free Shopify Theme for Small Businesses
+Brooklyn – Free Responsive Shopify Theme

 Individuals or startup brands that focus on a few products will find the free Brooklyn theme to be a perfect fit.
 With a minimalist aesthetic and generous spacing between elements, it has a modern feel to it.
 The theme is available in two styles: ‘Classic’ and ‘Playful’.